Integral flow and cycle chip-firing on graphs: Introduction

 The rest of the paper is organized as follows.
 In Section~\ref{sec:intro} we review some basic notions from the classical theory of chip-firing on graphs as well as the theory of generalized chip-firing defined by $M$-matrices.
-In Section~\ref{sec:dual} we discuss our approach to circuit chip-firing in more detail and prove that any graph admits a cycle $M$-basis.
-In Section~\ref{sec:circuit} we show that $K_5$ and $K_{3,3}$ both admit cycle $M$-bases consisting of circuits and discuss some other examples.
-Here we also show that any circuit bases for nonplanar $K_n$ and $K_{m,n}$ must have large circuits.
-We end in Section \ref{sec:further} with some further discussion and open questions.
+In Section~\ref{sec:dual} we discuss our approach to integral flow chip-firing in more detail and prove that any graph admits a flow $M$-basis.
+In Section~\ref{sec:circuit} we show that $K_5$ and $K_{3,3}$ both admit flow $M$-bases consisting of cycles and discuss some other examples.
+Here we also show that any cycle $M$-bases for nonplanar $K_n$ and $K_{m,n}$ must have large cycles.
+We end with some further discussion and open questions.

-{\bf Acknowledgements.} We thank Johnny Guzm\'an for helpful comments.
-Most examples were computed using SageMath \cite{Sag}, and we thank Dave Perkinson for sharing his code regarding $z$-superstables.
+{\bf Acknowledgements.} The authors would like to thank Johnny Guzm\'an, Carly Klivans, and Chi Ho Yuen for helpful comments and discussions.
+We are also grateful to two anonymous referees whose corrections and suggestions lead to substantial improvements in the paper.
+Most examples and experiments were computed using SageMath \cite{Sag}, and we thank Dave Perkinson for sharing his code regarding $z$-superstables.
 The work presented here was initiated as part of Summer Honors Camp within the Mathworks Program at Texas State University.
 We thank Mathworks and Texas State for the support and productive working environment.